 Industries and organizations continue to embrace more flexible remote work arrangements, turning what was once a nice perk into a necessity for many.
 The technical requirements of supporting next-generation remote collaboration have skyrocketed as a result.

 The leading cloud service providers (Amazon Web Services, Google Cloud and Microsoft Azure) offer high-performance and flexible network connectivity solutions that can adapt to changing demands and workloads.
-As such, businesses can leverage cloud computing to handle more data at a faster rate while maintaining high levels of performance.
+These providers' offerings enable you to leverage cloud computing to handle more data at a faster rate while maintaining high levels of performance.

-Thanks to rapid innovation in processors, memory and storage, organizations using cloud services are able to do more with less.
-This benefit can be game changing for organizations that have restricted operating budgets in response to uncertain market conditions.
+Thanks to rapid innovation in processors, memory and storage, cloud services enable you to do more with less.
+These cloud migration benefits can be game-changing if you have restricted operating budgets in response to uncertain market conditions.

 On-premises servers are expensive to run due to their high energy consumption.
-This is particularly true in a business environment where more and more data are captured daily, and organizations are using data analytics to extract as many insights as possible.
-Servers are also extremely expensive to scale to meet shifting demands, requiring organizations to buy new server hardware and disk arrays.
+This is particularly true in a business environment where more and more data is captured daily, and organizations are using data analytics to extract as many insights as possible.
+Servers are also extremely expensive to scale to meet shifting demands, requiring you to buy new server hardware and disk arrays.